May 27, 2021

 A biopsy is a procedure in which the doctor obtains a breast tissue or fluid sample from the suspicious area for laboratory analysis.
 These removed samples are analyzed under a microscope and also tested to check for the presence of cancer cells.
 A biopsy is the only diagnostic way to confirm if the cells are cancerous, the type of cancer that has developed, and also provide a complete picture of the situation.
 Three types of biopsy procedures are:

 If an individual is already diagnosed with breast cancer, she may need additional lab tests to assist with further prognosis.
 The two commonly done lab tests are the hormone receptor test and the HER2/neu test.
-Outcomes of these tests provide insight into possible treatment options effective for cancer an individual has.
+The results of these tests provide insight into possible treatment options effective for cancer an individual has.

 This is a nuclear imaging test that combines PET and CT scans and provides images pinpointing the location of abnormal cells in the breasts.
-It helps with the detection of the cancer, determines the spread, and estimates the possibility and effectiveness of a treatment plan.
+It helps with the detection of cancer, determines the spread, and estimates the possibility and effectiveness of a treatment plan.
 This test also determines if cancer has come back after the treatment.

-Once you are diagnosed with breast cancer, another step is to establish the stage or extent of cancer.
+Once you are diagnosed with breast cancer, another step is to establish the stage or extent of the cancer.
 Cancer staging helps in determining the prognosis and the best possible treatments.
 Some diagnosis and procedures for staging area:

 One doesn?t need to go through all these tests and procedures.
 Just the appropriate tests based on specific circumstances and symptoms one may be experiencing.